mostovama/telegram-analysis-pr2/README.md

 # INTRODUCTION
-Here is an analysis of my Telegram messages.
-The whole way
+Here is an analysis of my Telegram messages I made on Programming-2 course in Kyiv-Mohyla Academy.
+This repository contains files I needed to download all the data and Jupyter Notebook files where I tested and analyzed data.
+In this project I found my most frequent words, did sentiment analysis of messages etc. This is going to be updated.

 ## REQUIREMENTS